This quote has had a profoundly positive impact on me. In many ways, it changed my life.

 Ironically, but not surprisingly, I didn’t always want to be around my fellow whiners.
 Somehow, I didn’t see the connection.

-But, now as a recovering complainer, I realize I need to take action instead of sitting back and whining with fellow complainers.
+I realized I need to take action instead of sitting back and whining with fellow

 - What can I do to improve the situation?